 The presidency programme for COP26 showcased momentum from the whole of society, and focused on key issues to drive ambition and action.

-In November, the UK, together with our partners Italy, hosted an event many believe to be the world’s best last chance to get runaway climate change under control.
-Glasgow was the culmination of work by the UK Presidency and globally over the course of 2020 and 2021.
+In November, the UK, together with our partners Italy, hosted the 26th UN Climate Change Conference.
+The Glasgow COP was the culmination of work by the UK Presidency over the course of 2020 and 2021.

 All Presidency events were webcast on the UNFCCC website.
 You can access the webcast via the UNFCCC’s conference landing page.